kcri-tz/kcri-cge-bap/README.md

 Build the `kcri-cge-bap` Docker image

     ./build.sh

-    # Or do what is in it:
+    # Or manually do what build.sh does:
     #docker build -t kcri-cge-bap "." | tee build.log

 Smoke test the container